 can also be assigned to the various service areas within a specified territory.
 Other parameters such as end point

 URLs can be specified as required.

-BOSS811 provides integrations with many GIS Mapping Software including ESRI products such as ArcGIS, and supports Keyhole Markup Languages KML/KMZ.
+BOSS811 uses Google Maps and provides integrations with many GIS Mapping Software including ESRI products such as ArcGIS, and supports Keyhole Markup Languages KML/KMZ.

 BOSS811 has a powerful routing engine for implementing workflows and enables tickets to be processed as they are

 received in order to speed up their handling and review.
 This allows for immediate notification of emergency locate

 requests for management and field crews.
 Each routing rule is created in such a way that if any definable condition

 is matched on a ticket, then a definable specific action can be taken.
 Routing rules can be set in sequence so that